delvtech/hyperdrive-infra/README.md

 ## Setting up environment

 We use an environment file, `.env`, to choose which containers to build together.

 To select an environment, run `sh setup_env.sh` with one or more of the following flags:

-`--devnet` : Build the devnet container.
+- `--devnet` : Spin up an Anvil node, deploy Hyperdrive to it, and serve artifacts on an nginx server.

-`--bots` : Build the bot container.
+- `--bots` : Runs the bot framework, receiving bot configs from a web interface.

-`--frontend` : Build the frontend container.
+- `--frontend` : Build the frontend container.

-`--ports` : Open up local ports in services the devnet container, as specified in `env/env.ports`.
+- `--ports` : Expose docker images to your machine, as specified in `env/env.ports`.

 We also support shortcuts for common combinations.
 The most inclusive tag used will take priority.

-`--all` : Enable devnet, ports, bots, frontend
+- `--all` : Enable all components: devnet, bots, frontend, and ports.

-`--develop` : Enable devnet, ports
+- `--develop` : Enable devnet, bots, and ports.
+Suitable for local development work.

 You can also change the tags in `env/env.tags` to modify which docker image you build from.